nekodonodev/android_device_motorola_penang/README.md

-Device configuration for Motorola moto g53j / g53y 5G
+Device configuration for Motorola moto g53 family
 =========================================

-The Motorola moto g53j / g53y 5G (codenamed _"penang"_) is a midrange smartphone from Motorola.
+The Motorola moto g53 (Global) and g53j / g53y (JP) (codenamed _"penang"_) is a midrange smartphone from Motorola.

 It was announced and released on June 2023.